-Phillip Lee is a pre-licensed Fellow, under supervision by a licensed clinical social worker, after recently earning his Master’s in Social Work from Simmons University.
+Phillip Lee (he, him, his) is a pre-licensed Fellow, under supervision by a licensed clinical social worker, after recently earning his Master’s in Social Work from Simmons University.
 Phil brings a warm, non-judgmental, and collaborative approach to Pivot Collaborative, by helping individuals through the process of change and personal growth, which he believes all persons are capable of achieving.

 Phil is a versatile clinician.
 His areas of specialty and clinical interests include children, families, addictions, managing behavioral concerns, anger, stress, anxiety, depression, individuals with developmental and physical disabilities, self-esteem, gender, sexuality, mental health, and cultural identities.